denten-books/plain-text/main.md

 genealogy implies a sinister metaphysical threat personal computing poses for the development of humanity [@lennon2014, @golumbia2009, @drucker2001].
 "Under the conditions of high technology, literature has nothing more to say.
-It ends in cryptograms that defy interpretation and only permit interception," Fredrich Kittler wrote in his influential *Gramaphone, Film, Typewriter*.
+It ends in cryptograms that defy interpretation and only permit interception," Friedrich Kittler wrote in his influential *Gramaphone, Film, Typewriter*.
 His book ends on a downright sinister note: "And while professors are still reluctantly trading in their typewriters for word processors, the NSA is preparing for the